maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 tags: distributed-systems resilience design architecture
 ---

-This article explores the decisions we must make when we encounter failure, some patterns we can use to increase resilience and prevent failure for an operation and finally how embracing the failure within the system can lead us to more appropriate models and tooling.
+This article explores the decisions we must make when we encounter failure, some patterns we can use to increase resilience and prevent failure and finally how embracing the failure within the system can lead us to more appropriate models and tooling.

 First a few definitions,